toniminhkhoi/aws-iot-dashboard/frontend/README.md

 },
 ```

-Replace `<BACKEND_HOST>` with a reachable local or EC2 backend address.
-Do not
+Replace `<BACKEND_HOST>` with a reachable local backend or the backend ALB DNS
-commit credentials or secrets to the frontend source.
+name.
+Do not commit credentials or secrets to the frontend source.

 ## 4. Run the development server